kishanpatel789/kp_data_dev_site/content/posts/020_LoadDataToSnowflake.md

 At this point, we're going to burn our afternoon repeatedly trying COPY INTO until the file issues are resolved.
 It'd be nice if we can see ALL our file issues before we try loading the data.
 If only there was something...

 There is!
 Enter "validation mode."
 Validation mode does not try to insert records into the table.
-It parses the file to see if there are any issues.
+Instead it parses the file to see if there are any issues.
 Look at the feedback!

 ```sql
 COPY INTO demo.public.patient_visits